 Further training may come from taking an additional training course and/or through additional activities as covered by the continuing professional development (CPD) guidelines.

 Each year each yoga teacher must earn a minimum of 10 CPD points.
 Evidence is to be provided at renewal.
-See the CPD guidelines.
+See here for the CPD guidelines.

 As CPD can also count towards upgrading membership level, teachers are advised to keep good records of all training undertaken, along with records of actual teaching experience gained.